Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,142.38,148.52.md

 ### Transcript

-> what kind of hardware computer a
+> what kind of hardware computer a computer the computer and completely I'm also this unsigned but I do